norcams/iaas/docs/installation/ip.rst

  transport4   172.18.24.0/21
 ============ =================

-The actual deployed IP subnets starts out with a /24 mask which is then increased as needed.
+The actual deployed IP subnets may start as a /24 bitmask which is then increased as needed.

 service addresses